lawlawson/JS30-CSS-JS/README.md

 ## Features

-- Clock that runs automatically with hour, minute and second hands.
+- Interact with and manipulate item on the page by using sliders and colour picker.

 ## Getting Started